meco-group/mit-impact-2024/index.md

 ### Overview

 In this workshop, participants will engage in hands-on exploration of optimal control problems (OCPs) applied to motion planning and model predictive control (MPC) in autonomous robotic systems.
 By engaging with cutting-edge tools and techniques, participants will develop the skills necessary to navigate complex environments, optimize trajectory paths, and execute tasks with precision and efficiency in robotic systems.
+Moreover, participants will learn how to swiftly deploy OCPs and MPCs in C, Python and ROS 2.

 To streamline the guided exercises, the workshop makes use of the free and open-source [Rockit](https://gitlab.kuleuven.be/meco-software/rockit) [1] and [Impact](https://gitlab.kuleuven.be/meco-software/impact) [2][3] software frameworks developed by the [MECO Research Team](https://www.mech.kuleuven.be/en/pma/research/meco) at KU Leuven and built on top of the numerical optimization framework [CasADi](https://github.com/casadi/casadi) [4], designed for efficient nonlinear programming.